Medicare Reimbursement for Fundus Photography (Zeiss)

 A: Sometimes.
 Explain to the patient why the test is necessary, and that Medicare or other third party payer will likely deny the claim.
 Ask the patient to assume financial responsibility for the charge.
 A financial waiver can take several forms.

 An Advance Beneficiary Notice of Noncoverage (ABN) is required for services where Part B Medicare coverage is ambiguous or doubtful, and may be useful where a service is never covered.
+You may collect your fee from the patient at the time of service or wait for a Medicare denial.
+If both the patient and Medicare pay, promptly refund the patient or show why Medicare paid in error.

 For non-Medicare beneficiaries, a Notice of Exclusion from Health Plan Benefits (NEHB) is an alternative to an ABN.